KarolZubinski/About_Me/README.md

 ## About me

 My name is Karol Żubiński.
 At the beginning of 2020 I became interested in software testing.
 This field brought my attention because it gives me the opportunity to acquire multiple new skills, explore new technologies and work on my English.
-I am gaining experience in the field on the uTest.com platform and  non-commercial projects.
-Meanwhile, I am looking for a permanent job as a Junior.
-In October 2020 I have completed a course for manual tester and in December i also completed a course automation tester.
-My goal is to improve testing knowledge and technical skills.
-Here, I will share my experience obtained from personal studies and researches.
+Currently,
+I am a Software Tester with more than 2 years ofexperience and recently associated with a largeinternational marketing agency.
+I have participated inseveral projects ever since.
+I am constantly developingmyself, expanding my knowledge of various aspects oftesting, learning new tools.
+Currently, I am focusing onimproving my knowledge in terms of test automation..
 In free time I play chess (also participates in tournaments).

 # Tools

   - [Jira](https://www.atlassian.com/software/jira) - Issue tracking and project management tool for developers
-  - [Trello](https://trello.com/) - Issue tracking and project management tool for developers
+  - [Confluence](https://www.atlassian.com/software/confluence) - A team workspace where knowledge and collaboration meet
   - [Postman](https://www.postman.com/) - Testing tool for REST API
   - [Trello](https://trello.com/) - Issue tracking and project management tool for developers
   - [Xmind](https://www.xmind.net/)- Mind mapping softwares